9breezy/hello-world/README.md

 # hello-world
-It is my first repository
+It is my first repository.
+My name's zhenya and i am a programmer.